fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 The main `<div>` in this snippet contains two things:

-1. a `<div>` where an iframe will be inserted, containing the UI Options adjusters, and
+1. a `<div class="flc-slidingPanel-panel ...">` where an iframe will be inserted, containing the UI Options adjusters, and
-2. a `<div>` where the sliding panel and button will be created.
+2. a `<div class="flc-prefsEditor-separatedPanel ...">` where the sliding panel and button will be created.

 The elements in this snippet all have particular class names attached to them, and it's important to keep them: